Uzbekistan: Education

 Uzbekistan has a high literacy rate, with 99.9% of adults above the age of 15 being able to read and write.
 However, with only 76% of the under-15 population currently enrolled in education (and only 20% of the 3–6 year olds attending pre-school), this figure may drop in the future.
 Students attend school Monday through Saturday during the school year, and education officially concludes at the end of the 11th grade.

-There are two international schools operating in Uzbekistan, both in Tashkent: The British School catering for elementary students only, and Tashkent International School, a K-12 international curriculum school.

-Uzbekistan has encountered severe budget shortfalls in its education program.
+Uzbekistan has encountered severe budget shortfalls in its education programme.
 The education law of 1992 began the process of theoretical reform, but the physical base has deteriorated and curriculum revision has been slow.
 Corruption within the education system is rampant, with students from wealthier families routinely bribing teachers and school executives to achieve high grades without attending school, or undertaking official examinations.

+Public spending on education in Uzbekistan in 2019 amounted to 5.6% of GDP and 6.2% of GDP in 2021.
+In 2019, of the total expenditure on education, the government spent the largest share on secondary education (about 65%), preschool education (21%), higher education (10%) and secondary special education (4%).

+In 2023, UNICEF supported the Government of Uzbekistan in developing a Roadmap for Education Reform, which aims to bring together the efforts of the government, development partners, teachers, parents, students and school communities to achieve the outlined strategic goals of transformative quality education.

 Several universities, including Westminster University, Turin University, Management University Institute of Singapore, Bucheon University in Tashkent, TEAM University and Inha University Tashkent maintain a campus in Tashkent offering English language courses across several disciplines.
 The Russian-language high education is provided by most national universities, including foreign Moscow State University and Gubkin Russian State University of Oil and Gas, maintaining campuses in Tashkent.
-As of 2019, Webster University, in partnership with the Ministry of Education, has opened a graduate school offering an MBA in Project Management and a MA in Teaching English as a Second Language (TESL).
+As of 2019, Webster University, in partnership with the Ministry of Education (now Ministry of Higher Education, Science and Innovation), has opened a graduate school offering an MBA in Project Management and a MA in Teaching English as a Second Language (TESL).